-Keeping within the rising currents above the jungle's edge, he worked steadily up-river, toward black and mighty walls-grown vague, now, in the thickening red gloom, the Purple Dream no longer visible.
-At first he had been doubtful of the frail machine, but he soared with increasing confidence, presently fearing only that the wind should change, or the Medusæ discover him.
+Keeping within the rising currents above the jungle's edge, he worked steadily upriver, toward black and mighty walls-grown vague, now, hi the thickening red gloom, the Purple Dream no longer visible.
+At first he had been doubtful of the frail machine, but he soared with increasing confidence, presently fearing only that the wind should change, or the Medusae discover him.
 Then unexpected danger came.